sfc-gh-npatil-1/streamlit_dataquality_checker_hackathon/README.md

 ### Prerequistes:

 1. Update .streamlit/secrets.toml file with your snowflake connection details.
-App requires a role with priveleges to create a procedure and add tags in the selected schema if you want to apply tags.
+App requires a role with priveleges to create a javascript procedure and add tags in the selected schema if you want to apply tags.
 2. pip install -r requirements.txt
 3. streamlit run dataquality.py